updato111/MathBattle/README.md

 # MathBattle Telegram Bot
 Bot made for MathBattle telegram game.
-This script recognises the operation shown on screen and checks whether the given result is correct or not. **pyautogui, opencv and numpy libraries is needed!**
+This script recognises the operation shown on screen and checks whether the given result is correct or not. **pyautogui, opencv and numpy libraries are needed!**

 ![alt tag](https://i.gyazo.com/dad0046853d9f6f9246fc99f0f793e79.gif)